univention/univention-keycloak-app/docs/keycloak-app/configuration.rst

 Activating Kerberos authentication
 ==================================

-The :program:`Keycloak` app is by default configured to evaluate :program:`Kerberos` tickets during the authentication process.
-If you have a UCS domain with client workstations that acquire :program:`Kerberos` tickets during the user login process, the web browser can be configured to send this ticket for authentication to :program:`Keycloak` to enable a password-less login (e.g. at the UCS portal).
+In the default configuration, the :program:`Keycloak` app evaluates :program:`Kerberos` tickets during the authentication process.
+If you have a UCS domain with client workstations that obtain :program:`Kerberos` tickets during the user login process, users can configure their web browsers to send this ticket to :program:`Keycloak` for authentication to enable a passwordless login, for example in the UCS portal.

-To allow the web browser to send the :program:`Kerberos` tickets you have to change the following settings:
+To enable the web browser to send the :program:`Kerberos` tickets, you must change the following settings:

 Mozilla Firefox
    Open a new tab and enter ``about:config`` in the address bar to open the Firefox configuration.
-Search for ``network.negotiate-auth.trusted-uris`` and add the |FQDN|
-  of your :program:`Keycloak` server, which is ``ucs-sso-ng.[Domain name]`` by default.
+Search for ``network.negotiate-auth.trusted-uris`` and add the |FQDN| of your :program:`Keycloak` server, which is :samp:`ucs-sso-ng.{[Domain name]}` by default.

 Microsoft Edge
-  For Microsoft Edge on Windows, Kerberos authentication is configured in
-  the general settings of the operating system.
-Open the ``Control Panel`` and
-  select :menuselection:`Security --> Local Intranet --> Sites --> Advanced`.
+   For Microsoft Edge on Windows, you need to configure Kerberos authentication in the general settings of the operating system.
+Open the *Control Panel* and move to :menuselection:`Security --> Local Intranet --> Sites --> Advanced`.
-  Add the |FQDN| of your :program:`Keycloak` server (``ucs-sso-ng.[Domain name]`` by default) to the list of ``Websites``.
+   Add the |FQDN| of your :program:`Keycloak` server, :samp:`ucs-sso-ng.{[Domain name]}` by default, to the list of ``Websites``.

-If you install the :program:`Active Directory-compatible Domain Controller` app *after* installing :program:`Keycloak`, the following command has to be executed on the Primary Directory Node:
+If you install the :program:`Active Directory-compatible Domain Controller` app *after* installing :program:`Keycloak`, you need to run the following command on the Primary Directory Node:

 .. code-block:: console

   $ eval "$(ucr shell keycloak/server/sso/fqdn)"
   $ samba-tool spn add "HTTP/$keycloak_server_sso_fqdn" "krbkeycloak"

-Per default, :program:`Keycloak` will try to use :program:`Kerberos`.
-If no :program:`Kerberos` ticket is available, it will fall back to using username and password authentication.

-You can disable this feature in the :ref:`Keycloak Admin Console <keycloak-admin-console>` by
+Per default, :program:`Keycloak` tries to use :program:`Kerberos`.
+If no :program:`Kerberos` ticket is available, *Keycloak* falls back to username and password authentication.
+You can deactivate this behavior in the :ref:`Keycloak Admin Console <keycloak-admin-console>` with the following steps:

-* Select the realm ``UCS``
+* Select the realm ``UCS``.

-* On the sidebar click ``User federation`` and choose the ``ldap-provider``
+* On the sidebar, click :guilabel:`User federation` and choose ``ldap-provider``.

-* Go to the section ``Kerberos integration`` and disable  ``Allow Kerberos authentication``
+* Go to the section *Kerberos integration* and deactivate :guilabel:`Allow Kerberos authentication`.